FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 - [ ] Date and time of received email
 - [ ] recepient, sender email adresses
 - [ ] content (code as text)

 Do you have immediate and authorized access to email server?
-If Yes, collect it.
+If Yes, collect:
-- [ ] reported email SRC and DST IP/port.
+- [ ] Source and Destination IP/port of reported email.

 1.2 Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails).